casper-network/docs-new/source/docs/casper/developers/dapps/sending-deploys.md

 ## Paying for Deploys {#paying-for-deploys}

-CSPR tokens are used to pay for deploys on the Casper Mainnet and Testnet.
+CSPR tokens are used to pay for Deploys on the Casper Mainnet and Testnet.
 There are several ways to fund your account:

 - You may want to [transfer tokens from an exchange](../../users/funding-from-exchanges.md)
 - You can use a [block explorer to transfer tokens](../../users/token-transfer.md) between accounts' purses